telerik/maui-docs/controls/listpicker/listpicker-templates.md

 * `HeaderTemplate`(*ControlTemplate*): Defines what will be displayed inside the dialog(popup) header.
 * `FooterTemplate`(*ControlTemplate*): Defines what will be displayed inside the dialog(popup) footer.

-This is the Visual Srtucture of the ListPicker Templates:
+This is the Visual Structure of the ListPicker Templates:

 ![ListPicker Visual Structure](images/listpicker_visual_structure_templates.png)